JakobMelbye/plate.js/README.md

 __clearContent__: Clears content/added classes, but keeps the table.

 __addClassToCells__: Adds a single class to an array of cells.
 Example: _plate.addClassToCells(['G12', 'H12'], 'bg-blue')_.

+__forEachPosition___ Runs a callback function for each cell/position on the plate.
+The callback function receives the cell html element and the position as parameters.